 Located in the picturesque area of Valakampiai in Vilnius and only a short distance from the city’s flourishing cultural center, Rupert is set by the river Neris and a small river beach, surrounded by peaceful fields and a forest.
 The residencies are located in a newly-constructed Pakrantė building designed by award-winning Lithuanian architect Audrius Ambrasas, operating as an arts incubator which houses a number of creative industries initiatives.
 Each resident is provided with a studio space and mezzanine (approximately 52 sq m. altogether) to be used as a production and research space during the residency.
 The studio is fully furnished and equipped with WiFi.
 The building also houses a reading room, conference room, and a kitchen, all of which are open for residents’ use.
 Each resident is also provided with a Mac computer and a bicycle.

-The residency costs 450 EUR a month for studio rent, utilities, administrative support and 2 studio visits per month.
-However, at least half of residencies are fully funded and FREE thanks to the support of Lithuanian Council for Culture and other grants.
-Applicants are responsible for covering personal (daily and travel) expenses, though a limited number of travel and production grants are available for some selected candidates.
-Rupert’s team will issue acceptance letters for successful residents and support their applications for external grants to cover residency fee, travel, food, production and other costs..
+The residency is FREE thanks to the support of the Lithuanian Council for Culture and other grants.
+Rupert supports the resident with a studio, utilities, curatorial support (a minimum of 2 studio visits or feedback sessions per month), provides administrative support and facilitates access to required contacts, tools, materials and information needed for research and production.
+Applicants are responsible for covering personal (daily and travel) expenses, although a limited number of travel and production grants are available for some selected candidates.
+There is also a travel grant available for Baltic and Nordic applicants through the Nordic Mobility Programme.
+Rupert’s team will issue acceptance letters for successful residents and support their applications for external grants to cover the residency fee, travel, food, production and other costs.

 Rupert is a center for Art and Education devoted to establishing close cooperation between artists, thinkers, researchers, and other cultural actors through interdisciplinary programs and residencies.
 A knowledge-based platform for innovative creative production, Rupert integrates with the social and cultural framework of the city of Vilnius while simultaneously supporting a strong international focus.